spacemeshos/smapp-lite/TestCases.md

 13. Ensure the amount is formatted appropriately with the correct number of decimal places.
 14. Ensure that the transaction cost is displayed correctly.
 15. Verify that the tab displays an appropriate message when there are no transactions to show.
-16. Verify that the transactions history loads quickly and correctly, even with a large number of transactions.
+16. Verify that the transactions' history loads quickly and correctly, even with a large number of transactions.
 17. Ensure smooth scrolling through the list of transactions, especially with a large dataset.

  **Details**